fschuette/website/content/publication/2021_Schweppe_etal/index.md

   material is inherently bound to language production and comprehension, thus also influenced by semantic or syntactic factors.
-In line with this, serial recall is better when lists are presented in a canonical word order for English rather than in a noncanonical order (e.g., when adjectives precede nouns rather than vice versa, Perham et al., 2009, Quarterly Journal of Experimental Psychology, 62[7], 1285–1293).
+In line with this, serial recall is better when lists are presented in a canonical word order for English rather than in a noncanonical order (e.g., when adjectives precede nouns rather than vice versa, Perham et al., 2009, Quarterly Journal of Experimental Psychology, 62, 7, 1285–1293).
 However, in many languages, grammaticality is not exclusively determined by word order.
   In German, an adjective–noun sequence is grammatical only if the adjective is inflected in congruence with the nouns person, number, and grammatical gender.
 Therefore, we investigated whether similar effects of syntactic word order occur in German.
-In two modified replications of Perham et al.'s study, we presented lists of three pairs of adjectives and nouns, presented in adjective–noun or in noun–adjective order.
+In two modified replications of Perham et al.s study, we presented lists of three pairs of adjectives and nouns, presented in adjective–noun or in noun–adjective order.
 In addition, we manipulated morphosyntactic congruence between nouns and adjectives within pairs (Congruently inflected vs. uninflected adjectives in Exp.
 1, Congruently inflected vs. incongruently inflected adjectives in Exp.
 2).
 Both experiments show an interaction: Word order affected recall performance only when adjectives were